 The operational forecast in several countries of storm surge still-water levels is based on a combination of a harmonic tidal prediction and a model-derived forecast of the meteorologically induced storm surge component.
 The forecast is based on the "non-tidal residual", the difference of two model runs with and without weather effects.
-This is linearly added to the "astronomical prediction" derived from local tide-gauge harmonics (Flowerdew et al., 2010).
+This is lin-30 early added to the "astronomical prediction" derived from local tide-gauge harmonics (Flowerdew et al., 2010).
 This approach is taken in the UK because the complexity and large range of the tides is such that it has historically been difficult to model them to sufficient accuracy.
 The same method was applied in the Netherlands until 2015 when improvements to the local surge model DCSM-v6 made it unnecessary (Zijl et al., 2013).
-It is still in use operationally in the extratropical US, where results of the SLOSH surge model are added to local tidal predictions (National Weather Service, 2018).
-It is used similarly in Germany with the BSHsmod model (BSH, 2018) and is also used in the new aggregate sea-level forecasting under evaluation in Australia, which also incorporates sea-level anomalies from a global baroclinic model (Taylor and Brassington, 2017).
+It is still in use operationally in the extra-tropical US, where results of the SLOSH surge model are added to local tidal predictions (National Weather Service, 2018); similarly in Germany, using the BSHsmod model (BSH, 2018); and is also used in the new Aggregate Sea-level Forecasting under evaluation in Australia, which also incorporates sealevel anomalies from a global baroclinic model (Taylor and Brassington, 2017).